North Korea FAQ

 If I travel to the DPRK will this restrict my future travel to other countries?

 Definitely not.
-Travelling to North Korea doesn’t restrict you from any future travel to other countries especially to South Korea or the U.S. If you are travelling to South Korea directly before or after a tour with us to North Korea it is absolutely fine.
+Travelling to North Korea doesn’t restrict you from any future travel to other countries – yes that includes South Korea and the U.S. too.
+It is absolutely fine to travel to South Korea before or after a tour with us to North Korea.
+As DPRK visas are external to passports

 I’m South Korean.
 Can I go?